 Pacific Wild is a team of dedicated and talented communication experts, film makers, photographers, writers, researchers, scientists and support staff.
 We work with many other non-government organizations, First Nations, researchers, businesses, and individuals of all kinds who share in our passion and love of the Pacific Northwest.
 We are supported mainly by grants and individual donations; we do not receive government support except for funding for summer internships.
 Without Pacific Wild’s passionate supporters, we would not be able to inspire, educate and activate.

 Over the years Pacific Wild has been at the forefront of pioneering innovative technology for remote wildlife monitoring allowing us to capture never before observed, much less documented wildlife behaviour.
 One of our first projects was Great Bear LIVE, a network of livestreaming remote cameras and hydrophones (underwater microphones) that brought the sights and sounds of wolves fishing on spawning salmon, transient killer whales hunting Steller sea lions, and many other rarely-seen wildlife interactions into homes and classrooms around the world.
 We have supported SEAS (Supporting Emerging Aboriginal Stewards) Community Initiative in Bella Bella since its inception, providing experiential environmental education for youth.
-Our Executive Director, Ian McAllister, continues to write about and photograph the natural history of the region in his award-winning books.
+Our past Executive Director, Ian McAllister, continues to write about and photograph the natural history of the region in his award-winning books.
 Our campaign work has included helping to bring international attention to the potential impacts of LNG tankers in the Great Bear; raising public awareness around the B.C. wolf cull, the Grizzly bear trophy hunt, and many other issues.
 Please see Our Campaigns to learn more about our current work.